vidya-mygithub/dsp/lessons/command_line/command_line_lecture.md

 ```

 > What changed?
+> File size is now displayed in bytes and kilobytes.

 If instead copying we just want to change the name of a file, we can do: